Fyodor Sologub: Fame and marriage

-His increasing literary success was tempered for him by his sister's tuberculosis; in 1906 he traveled with her to Ufa Guberniya for treatment, and in June 1907 he took her to Finland, where she died on 28 June.
-The next month he returned to St. Petersburg and retired after 25 years of teaching.
-In the autumn of 1908 he married the translator Anastasia Chebotarevskaya (born in 1876), whom he had met at Vyacheslav Ivanov's apartment three years before.
+His increasing literary success was tempered for him by his sister's tuberculosis; in 1906, he traveled with her to Ufa Governorate for treatment, and in June 1907, he took her to Finland, where she died on 28 June.
+The next month, he returned to St. Petersburg and retired after 25 years of teaching.
+In the autumn of 1908, he married the translator Anastasia Chebotarevskaya (born in 1876), whom he had met at Vyacheslav Ivanov's apartment three years before.
 Teffi wrote that she "reshaped his daily life in a new and unnecessary way.
 A big new apartment was rented, small gilt chairs were bought.
 The walls of the large cold office for some reason were decorated with paintings of Leda by various painters...
 The quiet talks were replaced by noisy gatherings with dances and masks.
 Sologub shaved his mustache and beard, and everyone started to say that he resembled a Roman of the period of decline."
 He continued publishing poems, plays, and translations; the next year he traveled abroad for the first time, visiting France with his wife, and in September the dramatized version of The Petty Demon was published.

-Between 1909 and 1911 The Complete Works of Fyodor Sologub were published in 12 volumes, and in 1911 a collection of critical works appeared, containing over 30 critical essays, notes, and reviews by famous writers.
-In 1913 he presented a lecture, "The Art Of These Days," that was so successful in St. Petersburg he took it on tour all over Russia.
-In 1914 he started a magazine, Dnevniki pisatelei (Writers' Journals), and went abroad with his wife, but the outbreak of World War I put an end to the magazine.
-In 1915 two collections of his stories and tales were published in English, and in 1916 The Petty Demon, all translated by John Cournos.
+Between 1909 and 1911, The Complete Works of Fyodor Sologub were published in 12 volumes, and in 1911, a collection of critical works appeared, containing over 30 critical essays, notes, and reviews by famous writers.
+In 1913, he presented a lecture, "The Art Of These Days," that was so successful in St. Petersburg he took it on tour all over Russia.
+In 1914, he started a magazine, Dnevniki pisatelei ("Writers' Journals"), and went abroad with his wife, but the outbreak of World War I put an end to the magazine.
+In 1915 two collections of his stories and tales were published in English, and in 1916, The Petty Demon, all translated by John Cournos.

 Sologub continued touring and giving lectures, and in 1917 he welcomed the February Revolution.
-During the summer he headed the Soyuz Deyatelei Iskusstva (Union of Artists) and wrote articles with a strong anti-Bolshevik attitude.
-He was opposed to the October Revolution but remained in Petrograd and contributed to independent newspapers until they were terminated.
-In 1918 he spoke on behalf of the Union Of Artists; published Slepaia babochka (The Blind Butterfly), a collection of new short stories; had a play produced in Yalta; and joined the Petersburg Union of Journalists.
+During the summer he headed the Soyuz Deyatelei Iskusstva ("Union of Artists") and wrote articles with a strong anti-Bolshevik attitude.
+He was opposed to the October Revolution, but remained in Petrograd and contributed to independent newspapers until they were terminated.
+In 1918 he spoke on behalf of the Union Of Artists; published Slepaia babochka ("The Blind Butterfly"), a collection of new short stories; had a play produced in Yalta; and joined the Petersburg Union of Journalists.
 But by the end of the year, because of Bolshevik control of publishing and bookselling, he did not have any outlets for his writing.
 Lev Kleinbort wrote of that period: "Sologub did not give lectures, but lived by selling his things."